EmmaC1804/react-movie-labs/movies/README.md

 ## Additional Comment
 I used AI to debug within my assignment - eg. when adding the cast to the movie details page -
         cast && cast.cast && cast.cast.length > 0 ?
-This is the line it returned that stopped the runtime error - as some of my code is "copy, paste and change" from other pages within the project that have similar features, similar lines may be present in return statements in other parts of the pages section of the assignment eg. actor details page.
+This is the line it returned that stopped the runtime error that was occurring - as some of my code is "copy, paste and change" from other pages within the project that have similar features similar lines may be present in return statements in other parts of the pages section of the assignment eg. actor details page.